SP1900 EMU: Conversion

 A separate order was also made for 136 carriages from Changchun Railway Vehicles to form several new 8-car sets for the East West Corridor, operating alongside the SP1900 sets.
 Unlike the IKK trains, these new trains (under contract number 1141A) have the same livery as the SIL C-Trains and R-Trains on the North South Corridor, and are essentially facelifted versions of the SP1900 design, with major differences being the cab ends and electrical equipment.
 These trains are called the TML C-Train and entered service on the Ma On Shan line on 12 March 2017.

 The SP1900 EMUs were eventually withdrawn from East Rail line service on 6 February 2021, when the Trainguard MT system was adopted on the line.
 Apart from 8 carriages that will be removed from revenue service for good due to severe structural cracks on the roof, all other former East Rail line units will undergo conversion works for use on the Tuen Ma line.

 Design and capacity

-The SP1900 trains feature a completely different appearance from the older Metro-Cammell EMU on the East Rail line.
+The SP1900 trains feature a completely different appearance from the now-retired Metro-Cammell EMU on the East Rail line.
 Most notably, the "head" car, D car, presents a slight bullet train-shaped head for better acceleration against air drag at high speeds.
 Its exterior livery is almost identical to the older trains following refurbishment, as well as all newer equipment, with five sliding doors on each side of the standard compartment.
 Before conversion, there were two doors on each side of the first class compartment, of which one is normally unused.